sr229/nodejs-kotori/README.md

+# NOTICE
+THIS REPO IS OUTDATED.
+We're moving all development efforts to project-snowflake.

 # nodejs-kotori
 this is the source code of my in-house Discord bot written in JS with the Discord.js library. forked from DiscordBot with some custom code thrown in.